l-Luna/AltSidesHelper/DOCUMENTATION.md

  - `CopyEndScreenData`: Whether the alt-side should use the A-Side's end screen.
 (True by default.)

 If `CopyEndScreenData` is false, you'll need to use a seperate `mapname.meta.yaml` to set those.

+## Alt-side Cassette and Alt-side Unlock Trigger
+An alt-side that has its `UnlockMode` set to `triggered` must be unlocked using either the Alt-side Unlock Trigger or an Alt-side Cassette.
+The Unlock Trigger unlocks it upon being entered, and the cassette unlocks it when collected.

+Both have the attribute "Alt Side To Unlock".
+Put in the ID of the map to be unlocked there (e.g. `examplemodder/ExampleMod/ExampleMap-D`).
+The cassette has additional attributes that specify what sprites and text it uses.
+By default, it uses assets supplied by AltSidesHelper for a D-Side.
+ - Sprite Path: The sprites to be used for the cassette in-world. `collectables/leppa/AltSidesHelper/dside_cassette/` by default. `collectables/cassette/` for the vanilla sprite.
+ - Unlock Text: A comma seperated list of dialog keys for captions to be displayed in the unlock cutscene. `leppa_AltSidesHelper_dside_unlocked` ("D-Side Unlocked") by default. `OVERWORLD_REMIX_UNLOCKED` for vanilla text ("B-Side unlocked").
+ - Menu Sprite: The image to be displayed in the unlock cutscene. `collectables/leppa/AltSidesHelper/dside_cassette` by default. `collectables/cassette` for the vanilla sprite.